fbpx

 Robin Reiner

 Robin has extensive experience in the non-profit world serving in both professional and volunteer leadership capacities.
 She was born in Detroit, and has lived in the Bay Area for over 30 years.
-Robin has a B.A. from the University of Michigan, a J.D. from Case Western Reserve, a non-profit management certificate from CSU, and a CA funeral director’s license.
+Robin has a B.A. from the University of Michigan, a J.D. from Case Western Reserve, a non-profit management certificate from CSU, and a California funeral director’s license.
 She is recently retired from years of service providing critical, compassionate support to families and is looking to be involved in work that matters.
 She believes that the JCC plays a huge role in the East Bay’s Jewish community and beyond.
 She and her husband live in Oakland.

 Photo of hillary reinis board member of JCC of the East Bay